LIANE HANSEN, Host:

 HANSEN: Simon Brooks of the International Committee for the Red Cross, speaking to us from Benghazi in eastern Libya, thank you so much.

-Mr. BROOKS: It's a pleasure.
-Transcript provided by NPR, Copyright National Public Radio.
+BROOKS: It's a pleasure.
+Transcript provided by NPR, Copyright NPR.